rahulcodepython/Finance-Tracker-Backend/SRS.md

 ### 7.1.
 Authentication Strategy

-The system employs a JWT-based authentication strategy for its stateless API.
+The system employs a JWT-based authentication strategy for its stateless API, with enhanced token management.

 **Flow:**